nathanlane/nathanlane.github.io/src/content/post/webmentions.md

 ---
-title: "Adding Webmentions to Astro Citrus"
+title: Adding Webmentions to Astro Citrus
+description: >-
-description: "This post describes the detailed process of adding webmentions to your own site, including setup, configuration, and integration with webmention services."
+  This post describes the detailed process of adding webmentions to your own site, including setup, configuration, and integration with webmention services.
-publishDate: "11 Oct 2023"
+publishDate: 11 Oct 2023
-tags: ["webmentions", "astro", "social"]
+tags:
+  - webmentions
+  - astro
+  - social
 updatedDate: 6 December 2024
 ---